skip-mev/skip-go/.changeset/soft-actors-join.md

 "@skip-go/widget": patch
 ---

-Delay initial api calls until onlyTestnet is defined to avoid double fetching
+Delay initial api calls until onlyTestnet is defined to avoid double fetching if onlyTestnet is passed